sahilbagde1/Playwright_Automation/README.md

   Test frames, pierce Shadow DOM.
 Playwright selectors pierce shadow DOM and allow entering frames seamlessly.

   Full isolation • Fast execution
   Browser contexts.
 Playwright creates a browser context for each test.
 Browser context is equivalent to a brand new browser profile.
-This delivers full test isolation with zero overhead.
-Creating a new browser
-  context only takes a handful of milliseconds.
+This delivers full test isolation with zero overhead.Creating a new browser context only takes a handful of milliseconds.

   Log in once.
 Save the authentication state of the context and reuse it in all the tests.
 This bypasses repetitive log-in operations in each test, yet delivers full isolation of independent tests.